tamago324/nlsp-settings.nvim/README.md

 require'nlspsettings'.setup {
   config_home = vim.fn.stdpath('config') .. '/lspsettings'

-  -- When saved, it will use xxx to notify the server of the configuration.
+  -- When saved, it will use workspace/didChangeConfiguration to notify the server of the configuration.
   -- update_settings_on_save = true
 }
 ```